 Deadline: February 11th

 Funded by StateFarm, the Courageous Persuaders Video Contest is held every February by the Detroit Auto Dealers Association (DADA) to grant scholarships from $500 to $3,000.
 Eligible high school students in grades 9 through 12 must create a 30-second commercial warning about the risks of underage drinking and/or texting behind the wheel.
 Finalists will be placed on the Courageous Persuaders YouTube channel for voting first, second, and third place.
+If you like public speaking, this could be one of the most enjoyable no essay scholarships for high school students.

 Courageous Persuaders Video Contest